ivanoff/Resume/README.md

 - Oct.2003 - May.2008 : System Administrator, Senior University Teacher @ European University, Sevastopol, UA.

 ### Projects and Products From Scratch
-- **Ships.trade**: We help search for ships all over the world;
+- **Ships.trade**: Use the most comprehensive source of shipbrokers vessels listings on the Internet with ships.trade;
 - **Remembo**: Words-description pairs.
 Multilingual Android app with public groups, quiz, cloud storage, favourites and dark mode;
-- **Load43**: find cargo near your trucks, find truck near your cargoes, load for free;
+- **Load43**: Find cargo near your trucks, find truck near your cargoes, load for free;
 - **RSS Feeder**: Collecting data from RSS-sources.
 Giving access to that data by authorization and access controls.
 Handling overloads.
-- **Bitcoin Tracking Accounts Activity**: instant check any bitcoin address history; continuous tracking of new transactions for 2M+ monitored BTC wallets;
+- **Bitcoin Tracking Accounts Activity**: Instant check any bitcoin address history; continuous tracking of new transactions for 2M+ monitored BTC wallets;
 - **Online Bus Ticket Service**, Bus Management Service System, 1K+ daily sales;
-- **Temporary email web-system**;
+- **Temporary email web-system**: You can send and receive emails with a temporary mailbox;
 - **Railway Ticket Service** for Ukrainian state-owned enterprise;
 - **Icons for React Native**: Use more than 5900 icons in your React Native application with react-native-ico;
-- **Colors.click**: get list of colors by photo or camera; includes website, Android and IOS apps, desktop apps for Windows, Linux and Mac OS;
+- **Colors.click**: Get list of colors by photo or camera; includes website, Android and IOS apps, desktop apps for Windows, Linux and Mac OS;
 - **Bots** for Slack and for Telegramm messenger;
 - **Centralized Management System** - windows user's common behavior with screen recognition, based on KVM virtual machines;
 - **Betamax VOIP combinator**, cheaper destination finder, VOIP call transfer system with 70K+ users per day unique calls, VOIP billing;